Information and resources for safety, emergencies, and reporting concerns.

 Current advisories and alerts

-Clark C building hours for Fall 2025 semester
+Clark C building hours for Spring 2026 semester

-Due to a fire alarm system issue, the Clark Building C-wing will be on a modified access schedule for the Fall 2025 semester.
+Due to a fire alarm system issue, the Clark Building C-wing will be on a modified access schedule for the Spring 2026 semester.

 Clark C is open to all students and employees during the following time and days: